Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/29-run-scripts-on-testnet/+page.md

 Copy that file into the root of your project as `bridgeToZkSync.sh` where `.sh` is the file extension for a bash script.

 Next we will create a `.env` file. **Important:** DO NOT paste private keys into this file, instead we will use an imported wallet.
 In our `.env` file add the following variables:

 ```
 ZKSYNC_SEPOLIA_RPC_URL=""
 SEPOLIA_RPC_URL=""
 ```

 Then input these values.
-You will find that the Alchemy RPC URL for Sepolia will not work, so use the RPC endpoint they provide for the ZkSync network as well, it is `https://sepolia.era.zksync.dev`.
+You will find that the Alchemy RPC URL for Sepolia will not work, so use the RPC endpoint they provide for the ZKsync network as well, it is `https://sepolia.era.ZKsync.dev`.

 Now that you have an `.env` file and modified your `bridgeToZkSync.sh` file, we need to walk through what the `bridgeToZkSync.sh` script does.

 The script is a compilation of bash commands that performs the following:

 1. Runs `source .env`, which loads environment variables
-2. Runs `forge build --zkSync` to compile files
+2. Runs `forge build --zksync` to compile files
-3. Deploys the Rebase token on ZkSync
+3. Deploys the Rebase token on ZKsync
-4. Deploys the Pool contract on ZkSync
+4. Deploys the Pool contract on ZKsync
-5. Sets permissions on ZkSync
+5. Sets permissions on ZKsync
-6. Sets CCIP admin roles and permissions on ZkSync
+6. Sets CCIP admin roles and permissions on ZKsync
 7. Runs a deployment script for Sepolia
 8. Extracts the addresses of the deployed token and pool contract
 9. Deploys a Vault contract to Sepolia
 10. Configures the pool on Sepolia
 11. Deposits funds to the Vault
-12. Configures the pool on ZkSync
+12. Configures the pool on ZKsync
-13. Bridges funds from Sepolia to ZkSync
+13. Bridges funds from Sepolia to ZKsync
 14. Displays the final balance of Sepolia

-It also uses the legacy flag `--legacy` and `--zkSync` flags, and it uses a keystore to interact with our contracts.
+It also uses the legacy flag `--legacy` and `--ZKsync` flags, and it uses a keystore to interact with our contracts.